strayMat/causal-ml-course/slides/event_studies.typ

   - ARIMA are (almost always) fitted with SSM optimization algorithms.

+  #pause
   == What is a state space model?

+  - The time series has two components: the state and the observation.

+  - The state is a latent variable that evolves over time.

+  - The observation is a noisy version of the state.
 ]

 #slide(title: "State space models: Graphical representation with DAG")[
+  TODO
 ]

 #slide(title: "State space models: a general formulation")[
-  == Idea

-  - Decompose the time series into two components: the state and the observation.

-  - The state is a latent variable that evolves over time.

-  - The observation is a noisy version of the state.

   == Formalization

   - State equation: $x_t = F x_(t-1) + v_t$